allenai/allennlp/tutorials/getting_started/another_model_example.md

 show a running value for these metrics after each batch during training and validation, reseting the values every epoch.

-Alright, now that we understand all of the components that go into this model, the computation performed by the model is pretty straightforward.
+Now that we understand all of the components that go into this model, the computation performed by the model is pretty straightforward.
 In pytorch, the method that we need to implement for our `Model` (which is just a pytorch `Module`) is `forward`:

 ```python
     def forward(self,